Kangonaut/aegis-athena/mission-docs/console.md

 #### 3.7.4.10 Water Pump

-As an essential part of the Water Management Section, the Water Pump performs a critical role in maintaining the health and well-being of our astronauts and assuring the functional longevity of various thermal management systems in the S.P.A.C.E.C.R.A.F.T module.
+As an essential part of the Water Management Section, the Water Pump performs a critical role in maintaining the health and well-being of our astronauts and assuring the functional longevity of various thermal management systems in the SPACECRAFT module.
 Deft manipulation of the pump's settings and functions is key in mission management.
 This section aims to guide users on how to customize the water pump configurations using the `set` command.

 ##### 3.7.4.10.1 Tank configuration